wnk4242/MetaBayes_Evaluation/README.md

 - Generate replication study results.
 - Synthesize replication data using meta-analytic Bayes factor (MABF) and random-effects meta-analysis (REMA) methods.

-**Step 2.0: Data Combination**
+**Step 2.0-2.1: Data Combination**
 - Combine individual simulation outputs into a single dataset for each of the MABF method as well as the REMA method for subsequent analysis.
+- Convert two-sided p-value into one-sided in Step2.1

 **Step 3.0–3.5: Data Analysis**
 - Analyze original study results.
-- Compute evaluation metrics for ROC curves and stacked bar plots.
+- Compute classical classification performance metrics (TPR, FPR, etc) and replicaiton-success classification metrics (TSR, FSR, etc)

 **Step 4.0: Data Visualization**
 - Visualize original study results using bar plots, histograms, and heatmaps.